jonbaine/wecode_resilient_api_consumer/README.md

 # wecode_resilient_api_consumer

-Quick and dirty example of resilient api consumer for the Wecode resilient api consumer.
+.net CORE Quick and dirty example of resilient api consumer for the Wecode resilient api consumer.

 We use different stragies: